AdvancedCustomFields/docs/fields/oembed.md

 title: oEmbed
 category: field-types
 group: Content
-status: draft
 ---

 ## Description
-The oEmbed field provides an intuitive interface for embedding videos, images, tweets, audio, and other content.
+The oEmbed field provides an interactive component for embedding videos, images, tweets, audio, and other content.
 This field makes use of the native [WordPress oEmbed functionality](https://codex.wordpress.org/Embeds).

 ## Screenshots
 <div class="gallery">